Australia operates on the decimal currency system – which is cents and dollars.

 Before granting a student visa, the Australian Government Department of Immigration and Border Protection will require you to show or declare that you have enough funds to pay for your expenses while in Australia.

-These amounts are the minimum amount you will need to pay for basic living costs, and do not include the cost of tuition fees, study materials, overseas travel, or personal items such as laptops or motor vehicles
+These amounts are the minimum amount you will need to pay for basic living costs, and do not include the cost of tuition fees, study materials, overseas travel, or personal items such as laptops or motor vehicles.
+As of July 2016, The Department of Immigration and Border Protection recommends the following annual living costs:

 The cost of living will be determined by your lifestyle and needs.
 Your budget should include costs that you may not expect, such as emergencies and health expenses.
 This is more important if you are bringing family members with you to Australia.